byteab/Twitter-React-Native/README.md

 ## React Native Expo twitter clone
 ###  work in progress ....

+## TODO
+- [ ] remove all inline styles and use @callstack/react-themeprovider
+- [ ] migrade the sidebar to react-navigation
+- [ ] implement other pages

 ## How to run

 install packages in the root directory and inside `proxy-server` folder